fonske/SMA-Modbus-energy-management-system/README.md

     3. Smart selling → Sell excess energy at peak price in the morning/evening, if solar forecast is strong (March–September).

     4. Delayed battery charging → Wait until export prices are lowest.
 Always keeps 20% into the battery and charges up to 20% before delaying the rest of the charging.
+       It wil start charging if export price is negative.
+If the battery is full it will automaticaly reduce the power it generates.
+It will only produce power that the house is using at that time.
+       If the price turns positive again, then the PV panels will produce in full force again.

     5. Winterflow → Charge battery during the 4 cheapest hours at night if solar forecast <15 kWh and price spread is significant.